riwang367/habit-tracker/README.md

     npm run dev

-Open a new terminal and navigate to the project directory.
-Start the flask server:
+Open a new terminal and navigate to the project folder.
+Start the Flask server:

     ./bin/flaskrun